jonas-pietzsch/security-tests-with-owasp-zap-cypress/README.md

 ### Locally against dockerized Juice Shop

 Unfortunately this is hard to achieve since Cypress is limited to proxy traffic **not from localhost**.
-Juice Shop is nicely dockerized an can be started easily (`docker run -p 3000:3000 bkimminich/juice-shop`).
+Juice Shop is nicely dockerized and can be started easily (`docker run -p 3000:3000 bkimminich/juice-shop`).
 However, it is then available on `localhost:3000`.
 Cypress test traffic will therefor not be proxied through ZAP.
 Also the approach of adding a line such as `127.0.0.1     juiceshop` to `/etc/hosts` does not work as dockerized ZAP is not able to access the Juice Shop via a host entry from within Docker.

 This is also a problem in CI environments when trying to run Juice Shop as a "service" (Gitlab CI and Github actions offer this feature).
 Services in most CI systems are exposed via `localhost` or a host entry which is then not proxyable by Cypress or not accessible via host entry by ZAP.
 That's the reason for targeting a hosted variant on the internet.

-If you've got a running solution to run all involed applications locally or in CI, feel free to contribute or hit me up :-)
+If you've got a solution to run all involed applications locally or in CI while allowing the tested web app traffic to be proxied, feel free to contribute or hit me up :-)